Aurorastation/Aurora.3/README.md

 1. Create a fork of this repository.
 Once logged in Github and while viewing this repository, click the "Fork" ribbon, or simply click [here](https://github.com/Aurorastation/Aurora.3/fork), give it a name and follow the forking instructions
 1. Download and install BYOND, login into it
 1. Download and install Git and VSC
-1. Create a folder in which you wish to keep the repository files, preferably on an SSD, then right click -> "Git Bash Here".
+1. Create a folder in which you wish to keep the repository files, preferably on an SSD, then right click → "Git Bash Here".
 A new command prompt should appear.
 1. Inside the fork you have created above, click the "Code" ribbon and copy the URL under the HTTPS section
-1. Run the command "git clone URL_FROM_ABOVE", changing the "URL_FROM_ABOVE" text with the URL you have copied before, and let it run to completion
+1. Run the command `git clone URL_FROM_ABOVE`, changing the "URL_FROM_ABOVE" text with the URL you have copied before, and let it run to completion
 1. Open VSC and select "Open Folder", select the newly created folder
 1. Accept the prompts, install the extensions that are suggested, login to those who asks you to, reboot VSC as requested/needed